ecyates/module-11-lesson-3-assignment/README.md

 # Module 11 - Lesson 3 - Component Lifecycle Events and Forms
 Author: Elizabeth Yates

+In this repository, I completed the following assignment.

 ## 1. Mastering React Functional Components and Axios with useEffect

 **Objective**: The objective of this assignment is to develop proficiency in using React functional components, managing side effects with the useEffect hook, and performing HTTP requests using Axios.
 This hands-on exercise will enhance your skills in building dynamic, data-driven React applications.